ShadabShaikhAzmi/unico-connect-task/README.md

 ## Project

-Project Installation
+## Project Installation <br>
-step 1: clone the project
+step 1: clone the project <br>
-step 2: setup database there is a file inside project folder laravel.sql import on your database or create a database laravel and configure .env file with database credentails and run the migrations plus seed command it wll create the table with fake data. step 3: run command "php artisan serve"
+step 2: setup database there is a file inside project folder laravel.sql import on your database or create a database laravel and configure .env file with database credentails and run the migrations plus seed command it wll create the table with fake data<br>
+step 3: run command "php artisan serve" <br>

-server will start on localhost:8000
+server will start on localhost:8000<br>

 # Question 1: Add a cron job schedular and schedular should take backup of mysql database and upload it on the google drive